Bafuliiru Chiefdom: Hydrology

-The Bafuliiru Chiefdom exhibits diverse hydrographic features, including plains, plateaus, and lakes.
-The easternmost part of the community is primarily characterized by expansive plains that encompass regions such as Luvungi, Lubarika, Katogota, Kiliba, Runingu, and Kawizi.
+The Bafuliiru Chiefdom has diverse hydrographic features that include plains, plateaus, and lakes.
+The easternmost part of the chiefdom is mainly characterized by expansive plains that encompass regions such as Luvungi, Lubarika, Katogota, Kiliba, Runingu, and Kawizi.
 These areas form an integral part of the Ruzizi Plain, situated between Mitumba mountain chain and the Ruzizi River.
 The elevation in this area ranges from 773 to 1000 meters above sea level.

-The chiefdom is further characterized by two distinct plateaus: the Middle Plateau and the High Plateau.
+The chiefdom is also characterized by the Middle Plateau and the High Plateau.
 The Middle Plateau extends between Luvungi and Mulenge, with a gradual variation in elevation from 100 meters to 1800 meters.
 Within this plateau, notable villages include Namutiri, Ndolera, Bulaga, Langala, Bushokw, Bushuju, Butole, Bwesho, Katala and Mulenge.
 The Middle Plateau provides a favorable environment for cultivating crops such as cassava, coffee, bananas, beans, and maize in various locations.
-The High Plateau, which forms part of the Mitumba chain, boasts the highest peaks, surpassing 3,000 meters above sea level.
+The High Plateau, which forms part of the Mitumba chain, has the highest peaks, surpassing 3,000 meters above sea level.
 The High Plateau serves as a watershed between the tributaries of the Ulindi and Elila rivers, as well as numerous torrents that flow into the Ruzizi River and Lake Tanganyika.